spiceai/cookbook/duckdb/connector/README.md

 └──────────┘
 ```

-Quit the DuckDB CLI by excuting `.exit`.
+Quit the DuckDB CLI by executing `.exit`.

 **Step 3.** Configure the dataset to use the DuckDB database file.
 Copy and paste the YAML below to `duckdb-qs/spicepod.yaml`.